kni-labs/rrssb/README.md

 - Adding a class of `popup` to the anchor tag for each share button will make the share dialog open in a popup, rather than a new window.
 (Good for Facebook, Twitter, Google Plus, etc.)
 - Buttons will automatically flow to the size of the ul `rrssb-buttons`.
 If fixed sized buttons are needed, nest `rrssb-buttons` in a fixed-width container.
 - Each sharing URL requires various parameters that allow you to pass through messaging in the sharing dialog.
 A useful tool for URI escaping any messaging that needs to pass through the share URL can be found [**here**](http://meyerweb.com/eric/tools/dencoder/).
-- Optionally, all share meta and links can be configured in `rrssb.js`
+- Alternatively, all share metadata and links can be configured [using Javascript](#javascript)

 3) Link to javascript files at the bottom of your document before the closing body tag for best results. (jQuery CDN, [**jQuery fallback**](http://css-tricks.com/snippets/jquery/fallback-for-cdn-hosted-jquery/), and `rrssb.min.js`):